 See When Not to Use PDFs for additional guidance.

 This is a sample text within the sample accordion.
-How many times can I put the word sample into a sample content type?
+How many times can we use the word "sample" in a sample content type?
 The answer may surprise you.

 This is another sample accordion